 For those not familiar with Florida Gulf Coast University, it is often referred to as "Florida's Environmental University."
-Student housing is available to all conference attendees at an unbelievable price of $40 per bed or $80 for a private suite (2 beds).
-This amazing price will include linens and a full breakfast in the morning.
-On campus housing is strongly recommended for immersing yourself in the native plant environment.
-Florida Gulf Coast University video
+Student housing is available to all conference attendees at an unbelievable price of $40 per bed or $80 for a private bath and is proving to be extremely popular.

 Attention FGCU Eagles!

 We have a special conference package for you as well as any other students.
 Select the EAGLES! link on the left for more information.